GoThereGit/Chinese-AMR/README_En.md

 # 5 Awards
 1. Awards include **First Prize**, **Second Prize** and **Third Prize**, and each team will be awarded with a unique certificate presented by **Chinese Information Processing Society of China** (CIPS).
-2. Bonus for winning is 10,000 RMB in total sponsored by XiaoNiu Tech limited company.

 # 6 References